callFEELD/SteamID-Converter-python/README.md

 Base information about the different kinds of Steam IDs: https://developer.valvesoftware.com/wiki/SteamID

-This scripts support those kind of steam IDs:
+This script supports the following steam IDs:

 |  ID type       |  example                         |
 |----------------|----------------------------------|